About My Family Psychologist

 David Bawn, Managing Partner at David Auld & Co and Mayor of Morpeth

 Hello and welcome to My Family Psychologist, I’m Luisa CEO and founder, trauma survivor, obsessive, and passionate advocate of human rights.
-I was born into a family of rape, murder, and domestic violence.

 My journey into understanding my family, myself, and others began with working as a Research Interviewer for The Office for National Statistics (ONS), working on The British Crime Survey in vibrant 1990s Manchester.